 TR gets blamed for a lot of things that happened in William McKinley’s first term, which TR was not part of.
 TR was not involved in the Treaty of Paris, which expanded U.S. territory to include Puerto Rico, Guam, and the Philippines, and made Cuba a protectorate.
 The Philippines did not want to be a U.S. territory, an issue that led to the disgraceful and bloody Philippine-U.S. War.
 The worst part of this occurred while TR was governor of New York, not president.
 TR became president in September 1901 after McKinley’s assasination.
 TR ended the conflict with a cease-fire and general amnesty in July 1902.
 TR did want to increase the prestige and influence of the U.S. in the world, but he wasn’t really into colonial expansion.
 (Yes, he volunteered to fight in the Spanish-American war; I assume he believed, as many did at the time, that Spain blew up the Maine.)

 TR got the Nobel Peace Prize for negotiating a peace treaty that ended the Russo-Japanese War.
 I touched on that briefly in The Circle of the Way.
-The Japanese requested that TR mediate the neogitiations, which says something his reputation in the world at the time.
+The Japanese requested that TR mediate the neogitiations, which says something about his reputation in the world at the time.

 Anyway, in the end, there was some good, there was some bad.
 He was a complicated man.
 He was a man of his times.
 The U.S. we live in now would be a vastly different — and worse off, IMO — place today if TR had never lived.
 Yes, there is a lot about him that hasn’t aged well, so to speak, but he’s still regarded as one of the top five presidents in most of the presidential rankings list.

 As he said himself, we owe it to him to tell the truth, and only the truth.
 He doesn’t deserve to be held up as an archetype of good.
 He doesn’t deserve some screed that makes him out to be the forerunner of Hitler, either.